karlsolomon/WordLadder/README.md

   b.
 One Word is not in the dictionary
   c.
 Input word is not 5 letters long
 4. Clean up main to accept Keyboard Inputs rather than randomly generated inputs
+5. Change comparisons to InvariantCultureIgnoreCase or convert all inputs to the same case